 When a value list is used in a form it is good to know what happens to existing values in an instance if you add, remove or change a value in the value list.

 Changes in a value list affect both active and inactive instances.
 Worth mentioning in this context is that there are three different types of fields commonly used to display values from a value list: Combotypefield (an older type of drop down fields), Combotypefield2 (which is default for displaying value lists) and Superboxtypefield (multi select fields).
 You can see which type of field you are using by clicking the field in the editor and checking the type attribute in the bottom right corner of the interface.
 Each of these fields behave differently if you remove a value from the value list.
 As we can see below, Combotypefields only displays the key value of a removed value while Combotypefield2 retains the original value and the Superboxtypefield loses the value.

 If the form is edited after a value has been removed, Combotypefield2 will display the key value just like Combotypefield in the example picture below.
 If the value is once again added with the same key value, then it will be visible once more in the Combotypefield and Superboxtypefield types.
 Combotypefield2 is in general, less responsive to change and will retain its' original value if the form is not edited or changed.
-For example, it is possible to change the key value reference to something else like Value 01;0111, this change will be shown in Combotypefield and Superboxtypefield as Value 01 but not in Combotypefield2 which will retains the original value.
+For example, it is possible to change the key value reference to something else like Value 01;0111, this change will be shown in Combotypefield and Superboxtypefield as Value 01 but not in Combotypefield2 which will retain the original value.